nogibjj/week4-mini-rust/README.md

-# Week2 mini rust project -- String replacement
+# Week3 mini rust project -- A simple CLI
 A good starting point for a new Rust project

 ## References